Raj675592/ICS2/README.md

 3. Open `index.html` in a browser to view the website.

 ## Appointment Booking Setup
-This website uses **Google Sheets API** to store appointment requests.
+This website uses **MONGODB ATLALS** to store appointment requests.